lightdash/lightdash/.github/CONTRIBUTING.md

 Notes:

--   If you change files inside `/packages/common` you should run `yarn common-build` before `yarn dev`
+-   If you change files inside `/packages/common` you should run `pnpm common-build` before `yarn dev`
--   If you change files inside `/packages/warehouses` you should run `yarn warehouses-build` before `yarn dev`
+-   If you change files inside `/packages/warehouses` you should run `pnpm warehouses-build` before `yarn dev`
 -   If you rename files the container might not recognise the changes.
 To fix this, stop the containers and start again.
 -   If you need to change any of the environment variables, you can do so by editing `.env.development.local` and re-run the `docker compose up` command mentioned above